 All relatively close together, they could easily be combined into a long weekend road trip if you’re as obsessed with half-timbered towns as I am.

 The question now remains, which one should you visit if you’re short on time?
 Or which which one is less touristy but offers the same authentic feeling?

-In case you’re interested, PIN IT FOR LATER!!
+Love Medieval Towns?
+PIN IT FOR LATER!!

 If arriving in Munich, then I highly suggest starting with the closest, and working your way towards the best for last!

 Located in the Donau-Ries district, Nördlingen has by far one of the most interesting origins.
 The town is surprisingly built entirely inside of a massive crater, that was created some 14 million years ago when a meteorite struck the Earth!
 So, that makes it all the more worth visiting!
 It wasn’t until 1960 that two American scientists discovered that the town was in fact built inside of a crater!
 Today, it’s called the Nördlinger-Ries, or the Ries Crater or more simply, the Nördlingen Crater.
 But while walking around inside the town, you can’t tell that the town was built inside of a crater.
 For that, you would need an aerial view.

 The best part of the town includes a plethora of colorful half-timbered houses throughout the town, making for absolutely picture perfect photos.
 I highly suggest taking the time to walk along the town’s Medieval wall as it offers some amazing views around the town.
 It’s definitely one of the most beautiful medieval towns in Germany!